 For riders who have strong confidence in their cycling fitness.
-Daily distances can be over 100 km on hilly to mountainous terrain.
-Tours will include climbs of over 10 km in length but not as steep as our Alps or Pyrenees tours.
+Daily distances can be over 100 km on hilly to terrain.
+Tours will include climbs between 3- 8km but with grades much less than our Alps or Pyrenees tours.
 This type of tour is for cyclists who are having their first go at a mountain tour or for those who want climbing without the long climbs of the Alps!View Gallery

 The remote but dramatic Cévennes region has long been a hidden gem of Southern France.
 Although not completely ignored – Robert Louis Stevenson’s Travels with a Donkey in the Cévennes (1879) is considered one of the first and finest examples of outdoor literature – the Cévennes remain determinedly un-touristy and crowd free, even in the height of summer.

 The area has seen its share of troubles, most notably at the beginning of the 18th century.
 The protestant tradition in the Cévennes had escaped the worst of the religious wars due to its remoteness and lack of commercial value but this changed when Louis XIV’s catholic armies were sent to supress the protestant inhabitants known as Camisards because of their long-sleeved smocks.
 The brutal oppression triggered a guerrilla war which lasted two years until 1704, although full peace was not achieved until Louis’ death in 1715.

 In the 21st century, the region still has a large community of French Protestants.
 They identify as Huguenots, descendants of peoples who have inhabited the mountains since before the 16th century.